Learn a New Skill Frugally!

 Is there a cheaper way to learn how to sew, paint or do woodwork?
 Yes, there is!
 You can teach yourself.
 Here's how to do it:

-Survey the landscape: Before diving in, get an idea of what your new hobby involves.
+- Survey the landscape: Before diving in, get an idea of what your new hobby involves.
 Use your local library to check out several books on your chosen subject and scan through them.
 Pay attention to what the authors assume that you should know in order to practice your chosen craft.
 What seems to be the minimum skill-set required?
 Make a list of those skills, and find definitions of them.
 What are the most basic materials needed?
 Again, make a list for reference.
 After you've looked through a few books, go online.
 Almost every hobby or craft has several online forums.
 Using a search engine, find a few forums for your craft and ask some questions like "I'm a beginner; what would be a good first project?" and "What do you wish you'd known before you started?"
 (These forums will also be resources for you later, in the middle of your first project.
 You can return and ask any questions that come up when you're actually working on your project.)
 Also look for any safety precautions that might apply to your chosen craft.
 Does it require any safety equipment?

-Pick your first project: At the end of this initial survey, you should have a good idea of what you need to learn first, and what sort of project you should start with.
+- Pick your first project: At the end of this initial survey, you should have a good idea of what you need to learn first, and what sort of project you should start with.
 Look through those same books and forums for a suitable project.
 Make sure that the project you pick includes detailed step-by-step instructions.

 - Find your raw materials: Now that you've decided on a good first project, look around for a cheap way to get the raw materials.
 If you're sewing, for example, look for circulars containing coupons from your local fabric store, and check online sales sites (such as Craig's List) for a secondhand sewing machine.
 There's no need to pay top price when you're a beginner.
 Your first project in any craft probably won't be perfect, so save the expensive materials for your fourth or fifth project, after you've acquired more proficiency.
 (Despite this advice, do choose materials that you like at least a little bit.
 It's hard to do any sort of craft project with materials you absolutely hate.)

-Do your first project: Remember to keep any reference materials you've acquired (books from the library, a printed instruction sheet from one of those online forums) close at hand.
+- Do your first project: Remember to keep any reference materials you've acquired (books from the library, a printed instruction sheet from one of those online forums) close at hand.
 You are learning by doing, and it is helpful to have instructions close by for reference.
 Take your time on this first project, doing each step slowly, and making sure that you understand each step before you attempt it.

-Enjoy the results: You've finished your first project!
+- Enjoy the results: You've finished your first project!
 Step back and take a look at that skirt you've sewed, bookshelf you've hammered together, room you've painted, or herb garden you've planted.
 It's an accomplishment to be proud of, and only the first of many.
 Once you've taught yourself a valuable skill like this, you'll be able to use it as often as you want for the rest of your life.